Near Mandan in Morton County, North Dakota — The American Midwest (Upper Plains)

 Erected by North Dakota Parks and Recreation.

 Location.
 46° 45.976′ N, 100° 50.794′ W. Marker is near Mandan, North Dakota, in Morton County.
-Marker is on Fort Lincoln Road, on the left when traveling north.
+It is on Fort Lincoln Road, on the left when traveling north.
 The marker is in Fort Abraham Lincoln State Park (fee area), just northeast of the visitor center.
 Touch for map.
 Marker is at or near this postal address: 4480 Fort Lincoln Road, Mandan ND 58554, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Abraham Lincoln Military Reservation Boundary Marker (a few steps from this marker); Civilian Conservation Corps (a few steps from this marker); Civilian Conservation Corps Project (within shouting distance of this marker); Commanding Officer’s Quarters (within shouting distance of this marker); Slant Indian Village (within shouting distance of this marker); Powder Magazines (approx. 0.3 miles away); Laundress' Quarter: "Suds Row" (approx. 0.3 miles away); Schoolhouse (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Fort Abraham Lincoln Military Reservation Boundary Marker (a few steps from this marker); Civilian Conservation Corps (a few steps from this marker); Civilian Conservation Corps Project (within shouting distance of this marker); Commanding Officers Quarters (within shouting distance of this marker); Slant Indian Village (within shouting distance of this marker); Powder Magazines (approx. 0.3 miles away); Laundress' Quarter: "Suds Row" (approx. 0.3 miles away); Schoolhouse (approx. 0.4 miles away).
 Touch for a list and map of all markers in Mandan.

 Credits.
-This page was last revised on July 4, 2023.
+This page was last revised on December 25, 2024.
 It was originally submitted on July 3, 2023, by McGhiever of Minneapolis, Minnesota.
-This page has been viewed 70 times since then and 22 times this year.
+This page has been viewed 536 times since then and 85 times this year.
 Photos: 1, 2. submitted on July 3, 2023, by McGhiever of Minneapolis, Minnesota. • J. Makali Bruton was the editor who published this page.